 Moxibustion is the practice of burning the herb Moxa (Artesium Vulgaris or Mugwart) at certain acupuncture points on the body.
 The herb is burnt in small amounts on top of a layer of protective burn cream on the skin.
 When burnt, the herb sends a gentle sensation of warmth into the body.
 The warmth then penetrates into the connective tissue, helping to release any area’s of tension and promote better circulation in the area.

-Moxibustion is often combined with acupuncture treatment, and is commonly used to treat immune gynaecological issues, infertility and chronic fatigue.
-Moxa also has a strong relaxing effect on the nervous system and can help calm the mind in cases of stress or anxiety.
+It is often combined with acupuncture treatment, and is commonly used to treat immune gynaecological issues, infertility and chronic fatigue.